 2.Turning a Blind Eye to Buyer Persona

 Because according to social media experts, engagement with only the right kind of audience matters.
-Which means you need to first build a buyer persona in terms of your target audience, which in turn, will enable you to craft content that thoroughly resonates with them.
+This means you need to first build a buyer persona in terms of your target audience, which in turn, will enable you to craft content that thoroughly resonates with them.

 Besides the content creation process, you need to factor in SEO as well.